Alqor-UG/qlued/docs/guides/local_installation.md

 # Set up of your own instance

 In this part we explain how can set up your own instance.
+This will involve three major steps:

+1. Setting up the server
+2. Setting up the storage via MongoDB or Dropbox.
+3. Setting up the backend for example via [sqooler](https://github.com/Alqor-UG/sqooler).

+Here, we will explain the first and the second step.
+The third step is explained in the installation guide of [sqooler](https://alqor-ug.github.io/sqooler/).

 !!! note